benlindsay/benblog/source/_posts/2015-12-24-getting-more-out-of-vim.markdown

 Here's a short list of the other navigation techniques (all used in __Normal__ mode) I use most frequently:

-* Navigation Between Lines
+1. Typing a number before `h`, `j`, `k`, or `l` navigates in that direction that number of times.
+For example, `10j` moves down 10 lines.
-    1. `28G` moves to line 28.
+2. `28G` moves to line 28.
 Have `:set nu` typed somewhere in your `~/.vimrc` file so the line numbers show up when you're in Vim.
-    2. `gg` or `G` move to the top or bottom of the file, respectively.
+3. `gg` or `G` move to the top or bottom of the file, respectively.
-    3. `/foo` moves to the next place "foo" is found in the document (case sensitive).
+4. `/foo` moves to the next place "foo" is found in the document (case sensitive).
 Typing `n` then moves to the next one and typing `N` moves to the previous one.
-* Navigation Within a Line
-    1. `0` and `$` move to the beggining and end of the line, respectively.
+5. `0` and `$` move to the beggining and end of the line, respectively.
-    2. `W` and `B` are good ways to move right and left, respectively, faster than `h` and `l`.
-They move forward and backword one WORD.
-(In Vim, WORDS ar)
+6. `W` and `B` take you to the beginning of the next WORD and previous WORD, respectivley.
+In Vim, WORDS are chunks of text separated by white space and words are more like normal words.
+For example, in a line that looks like `words-making/up.a!big~WORD WORD-2`, typing `W` would take you to the beginning of `WORD-2`, whereas typing `w` or `b`, which navigate between vim words (instead of WORDS), would hit all the `-/.!~` characters in addition to the beginnings of english words.
-    3. `fh` moves to the next occurrence of the character "h" within the line. `th` does the same thing but places the cursor just before the "h" instead of right on it.
+7. `fh` moves to the next occurrence of the character "h" within the line. `th` does the same thing but places the cursor just before the "h" instead of right on it.
+8. `{` and `}` take you to the previous and next paragraph, respectively. `(` and `)` do the same with sentences.
+This is really nice when typing a lot of text as opposed to code.
+You can still use them with code, but they're just not as predictable.

+##3.
+Learn to Speak Vim

+What I mean by this is that Vim has a unique command syntax that makes it easy to supercharge your commands.
+Yan Pritzker has a great post about this [here](http://yanpritzker.com/2011/12/16/learn-to-speak-vim-verbs-nouns-and-modifiers/).

+In addition to the `<verb><modifier><text object>` syntax explained in the article, there is also a useful `<verb><navigation command>` syntax that I frequently use.
+A typical example is something like `d3j`.
+Here, `d` is the verb for delete, and `3j` tells Vim how far to go, in this case, down 3 lines.
+So `d3j` deletes the current line and the following 3 lines.
+You can use any of the navigation commands mentioned above in place of `3j` and any verb in place of `d`.
+Common verbs are `c` for change (delete specified region and enter insert mode) and `y` for yank (Vim's word for copy, where p or P can be used to paste what you copy).

+No go out and practice this stuff, and hopefully you'll see why so many people swear by Vim.
+If you have thoughts, comments, corrections, or additions you'd like to see, let me know!